Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Introduction and statement of the main results

-\begin{rems}\mbox{} \begin{enumerate}[$\bullet$] \item \emph{Regularity and algebraic assumptions:}\\ As clear in the proof, the largest timescale allowed by the approach depends both on the regularity of $\tilde V$ and on the algebraic properties of $F$, which is not surprising in view of the known results in 1D (e.g.~\cite{Damanik-17}).
-Stretched exponential timescales are obtained only for Gevrey-regular $\tilde V$ and Diophantine $F$.
+\begin{rems}\mbox{} \begin{enumerate}[$\bullet$] \item \emph{Regularity and algebraic assumptions:}\\ As clear from the proof, the largest timescale allowed by this approach both depends on the regularity of $\tilde V$ and on the algebraic properties of $F$, which is not surprising in view of the known results in 1D (e.g.~\cite{Damanik-17}).
+Stretched exponential timescales are obtained only for Gevrey-regular $\tilde V$ and Diophantine $F$ as in~(QP).
 On the one hand, if $F$ is Diophantine but if we decrease the regularity of $\tilde V$, the allowed timescale is shortened: for algebraically decaying $\F \tilde V$ the same results hold up to some corresponding algrebraic timescale.
-On the other hand, if $\tilde V$ is a trigonometric polynomial (that is, $\F\tilde V$ compactly supported) but if $F$ is only irrational (that is, $F\xi\ne0$ for all $\xi\in\Z^M\setminus\{0\}$), then the results hold up to any algebraic timescale (cf.\@ Remark~\ref{rem:per++}). \item\emph{Peaked initial data in Fourier space:}\\ Provided $u^\circ$ has a fixed compact support in Fourier space, the error estimates in Theorem~\ref{th:main-quasi} depend on $u^\circ$ via its $\Ld^2(\R^d)$-norm only, so that the result holds uniformly for initial data that are peaked in Fourier space, e.g.\@ of the form $u^\circ_\e(x)=\e^{d/2}e^{ik_0\cdot x}g(\e x)$ with $0<\e\ll1$, $\hat g\in C^\infty_c(\R^d)$, and $k_0\in\Oc$.
-Choosing a scaling relation $\e=\lambda^\beta$ for some $\beta>0$, injecting this in the formula for $U_{\lambda}^\ell$, and Taylor expanding $k\mapsto\kappa_{k,\lambda}^\ell$ around $k_0$, we are lead to an effective PDE that involves a localization at wavenumber $k_0$ of the pseudo-differential operator appearing in~\eqref{eq:effective-pseudo}.
-We do not dwell on this here and refer to~Corollary~\ref{cor:class-wave-qp} below for the corresponding result in the case of classical waves. \item \emph{Periodic setting:}\\ A corresponding result also holds in the case of a periodic disorder $V$.
-In that case, perturbation series actually become summable, so the error estimates are the best possible: we may take $\ell\uparrow\infty$ in~\eqref{eq:concl-1(i)} and the results hold for all $t\ge0$ and $\lambda\ll1$ without any restriction.
-The proof follows from the additional periodic estimates of Remarks~\ref{rem:per+} and~\ref{rem:per++}. \qedhere \end{enumerate} \end{rems}
+On the other hand, if $\tilde V$ is a trigonometric polynomial (that is, $\F\tilde V$ compactly supported) but if $F$ is only irrational (that is, $F\xi\ne0$ for all $\xi\in\Z^M\setminus\{0\}$), then the results hold up to any algebraic timescale (cf.\@ Remark~\ref{rem:per++}). \item\emph{Peaked initial data in Fourier space:}\\ Provided $u^\circ$ has a fixed compact support in Fourier space, the error estimates in Theorem~\ref{th:main-quasi} depend on $u^\circ$ via its $\Ld^2(\R^d)$-norm only, so that they hold uniformly for initial data that are peaked in Fourier space, e.g.\@ of the form $u^\circ_\e(x)=\e^{d/2}e^{ik_0\cdot x}g(\e x)$ with $0<\e\ll1$, $\hat g\in C^\infty_c(\R^d)$, and $k_0$ in the non-resonant set $\Oc$ (cf.~\eqref{def:non-resonant}).
+Choosing a scaling relation $\e=\lambda^\beta$ for some $\beta>0$, injecting this in the formula for $U_{\lambda}^\ell$, and Taylor expanding $k\mapsto\tilde\kappa_{k,\lambda}^\ell$ around $k_0$, we are led to an effective PDE.
+We refer to~Corollary~\ref{cor:class-wave-qp} below for the corresponding result in case of classical waves, for which we provide details. \item \emph{Periodic setting:}\\ For a periodic disorder $V$, perturbation series are indeed summable, so the error estimates are the best possible: we may take $\ell\uparrow\infty$ in~\eqref{eq:concl-1(i)} and the results hold for all $t\ge0$ and $\lambda\ll1$ without any restriction, thus recovering the classical results of~\cite{Asch-Knauf}.
+The proof follows from the additional periodic estimates in Remarks~\ref{rem:per+} and~\ref{rem:per++}. \qedhere \end{enumerate} \end{rems}